 Seminary choir

-While recently on hiatus, the Luther Seminary Choir has participated regularly in midweek communion services and other occasions.
 The choir is open to students, faculty, staff, family members, and friends of the seminary community.
 All are welcome.
 The ability to read notated music is helpful but not required.
-Send an email to chapel@luthersem.edu to keep informed about the Seminary choir’s reappearance!
+Send an email to chapel@luthersem.edu to keep informed about the Seminary choir.

 Other community participation